Frequently asked questions

 Do Sole Trader accounts have to be audited?

-It’s unlikely your sole trade business will require an audit unless you begin reporting turnover of millions of pounds.
-In such cases, you’d need an accountant to guide you through any audit requirements.
+It’s unlikely your Sole Trader business will need an audit unless your turnover reaches millions of pounds.
+If that happens, an accountant will need to guide you through any audit requirements.

 As a Crunch client, you’ll be able to get a complete overview of what tax you owe with our real-time dashboard, giving you a clear and instant picture of your business finances.
 You’ll also be able to access all of your limited company records, such as your expense receipts, sales invoices - whether paid or unpaid - and records of your previous tax filings.

-How long do Ecommerce Limited Company accounts need to be kept in the UK?
+How long do Limited company accounts need to be kept in the UK?

 You must keep records for six years from the end of the last company financial year they relate to, or longer, if: